Thanks to all who came out and supported the 2022 Seacoast Cancer 5K!

 We Ran.
 We Raised.
 We Rallied.
 WE ROCKED!

 Cancer doesn’t stop… and neither did we!
-Last year’s virtual “Anytime 5K” took place over two weeks, September 19th through October 4th, with over 1,125 participants!
-The event raised $260,584 thanks to generous donors like you!
+Just two weeks before race day, the 2021 Seacoast Cancer 5K flipped to virtual.
+But that didn’t slow us down!
+Last year’s virtual “Anytime 5K” took place over two weeks in September, with over 1,488 participants!
+The event raised a record-breaking $400,000 thanks to generous donors like you!

 Every dollar raised by the Seacoast Cancer 5K stays in our community and allows patients to live their lives to the fullest while receiving cancer treatments all the way through survivorship.
 Your support allows the multi-disciplinary care team at the Seacoast Cancer Center to provide complimentary supportive, wellness and integrative therapies to care for the mind, body and soul of patients and their families.
 These services offered through the Survivorship and Wellness Program make an incredible impact for patients every day!